ONSdigital/eq-survey-runner-benchmark/README.md

 ### Pre-Requisites

 You need to be authenticated with GCP in order to download the benchmark results.
-To do this:
+To do this use:

-Log In with gcloud auth using:

 `gcloud auth login`